IanFindlay/scripts/README.md

 # Scripts

-## A collection of shell scripts I use most of which I have written.
+## A collection of shell scripts I use.
+Some are original, some are my version of other's scripts and others are exact copies.
+The non-original scripts have attribution (if I remember it)

 ### dwm\_restart
 Taken from the [Arch Wiki](https://wiki.archlinux.org/index.php/Dwm#Restart\_dwm).
 Allows dwm to be restarted without logging out or closing application.
 Useful when testing a new script or alteration to dwm but something I don't really use.